boardgameio/boardgame.io/docs/turn-order.md

 `currentPlayer`, but you might want to change it in order to support actions from other players during the currrent turn (for example, if you play a card that forces everyone else to discard a card).
-See the [Events](events.md) page for documentation on how to do this.
 Note that if this list contains multiple playerID's, they can make a move in any order.

-!> The player that just made a move is available at `ctx.playerID` in case you need to differentiate between multiple players that could simultaneously move.
+##### playOrder

+The default value is `['0', '1', ... ]`.
+You can think of this
+as the order in which players sit down at the table.
+A round robin turn order would move `currentPlayer` through this list in order.

 ##### playOrderPos